 The Group Head of Internal Audit reports directly to the Chair of the IFAL Group Audit Committee, who is an independent non-executive director, and Chair of the ILUK Board.
+The Group Head of Internal Audit also reports directly to the Chair of the IHP Audit and Risk Committee, who is an independent non-executive director.

 IntegraFin Group Internal Audit's own Charter states that it will be independent, objective and will have unrestricted access to the records, personnel, and properties of the IntegraFin Group.
-Furthermore, IntegraFin Group Internal Audit will not perform or assist with any operational functions or activities that could compromise its independence.
+Furthermore, IntegraFin Group Internal Audit will not perform any operational functions or activities that could compromise its independence.